unl-iea/institutional-financial-analyses/README.md

 Model the financial health of postsecondary institutions using IPEDS and other federal data.

-Stress Scores estimated based on methods outline in Appendix A from:
+Stress Scores estimated based on methods recommended in Appendix A from:

 Zemsky, R., Shaman, S., Campbell Baldridge, S. (2020). _The College Stress Test: Tracking Institutional Futures across a Crowded Market_.
 Johns Hopkins University Press.
 Baltimore, Maryland.